isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution398.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+FacilityBot - Mid-Sized Facilities

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Building & Construction for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+FM Workflow Automation

 ### Contact Information
-FacilityBot Pte Ltd<br>http://facilitybot.co<br>Email: sales@facilitybot.co<br>Tel: +65 9748 0484
+6000

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.